datamininggroup/pfa-docs/docs/basic.md

 Most languages have parsers that build abstract syntax trees (AST), and we can convert these trees into PFA fairly easily because PFA is itself a tree.
 Below is an example of a conversion from Javascript into PFA, performed by your browser.
 Edit the Javascript code, and the PFA will follow suit (whenever the Javascript becomes valid).

 In a real application, user-defined functions would probably come from a language converter like this; the language choice depends on the audience.
-New programmers might find it easiest to write Python, statisticians would probably prefer to write R code, etc.
+New programmers might find it easiest to write Python, statisticians would probably prefer to write R code, engineers might like Matlab syntax, etc.

 <script src="/public/js/esprima.js"></script>
 <script src="/public/js/jsToPfa.js"></script>